yoshiumw/3dtictactoe/README.md

 # 3dtictactoe
 ## Description
-A 3D Tic Tac Toe game that authenticates users with a  log-in / registration system.
+A 3D Tic Tac Toe game that authenticates users with a login and registration system.
 Utilizes WebSockets to provide real time gameplay and messaging.

 ## Features